 If you can't find angel hair nests at the market, you can make fideo with straight vermicelli pasta.
 Just break up the pasta in 3 to 4 inch long segments and cook the same way as you would the nests, browning them first in hot oil.

-- 1/2 lb angel hair nests or vemicelli.
-Vermicelli usually comes in 1 lb packages, so about 1/2 a package.
+- 1/2 pound angel hair nests or vermicelli (vermicelli usually comes in 1 pound packages, so about 1/2 a package)

 - 2 fresh tomatoes, peeled and chopped, or 1/2 cup crushed canned tomatoes